 What is the difference between academic integrity and research integrity?

-Both adhere to the 5 values of integrity (honesty, trust, fairness, respect, responsibility), except research additionally "has its own externally imposed reporting and investigational obligations", and ethics approval must be obtained before research can begin with human subjects.
-For further information please review the FAQ on Research Misconduct, the Integrity in Research Administrative Guidelines or visit the Office of Research Ethics (ORE).
+Both adhere to the 6 values of integrity (honesty, trust, fairness, respect, responsibility and courage), except research additionally "has its own externally imposed reporting and investigational obligations", and ethics approval must be obtained before research can begin with human subjects.
+For further information please review the FAQ on Research Integrity, the Integrity in Research Administrative Guidelines (PDF) or visit the Office of Research Ethics (ORE).